-You are taught through a combination of structured lecturers, seminars, case studies, directed and independent study, group work including scenario, case based learning, group and individual tutorials, with the additional support of e-learning strategies using the virtual learning environment.
+You are taught through a combination of structured lecturers, clinical simulation, Camtasia with supporting seminars, case based learning, directed and independent study, group and individual tutorials, with the additional support of e-learning strategies using the virtual learning environment.
 There will be input from other agencies, service users and professionals as appropriate.

-A particular feature of the programme is the opportunities for clinical skill and simulated learning including role play, 'hands on' practical skills sessions using a range of simulation manikins.
-Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state of the art simulation suites, replicating hospital and community practice learning environments.
+A particular feature of the programme is the opportunities for clinical skills and simulated learning including role play, 'hands on' practical skills sessions using a range of simulation manikins.
+Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state-of-the-art simulation suites, replicating hospital and community practice learning environments.

 Practice learning experiences are in primary and secondary care environments, including GP practices, hospitals, hospices, community hospitals and other out-patient and community settings.
 In the pre-clinical phase of the course you will undertake one-day-a-week placements in primary care, A&E and out-patient departments from January to August.
-These are based predominantly in Worcestershire and Herefordshire, but may include Gloucestershire and the Dudley area.
+These are based predominantly in Worcestershire and Herefordshire, but may include Gloucestershire.

 General Hospital Medicine: 350 hours

 Mental Health: 90 hours